 Framlingham Castle has a long history stretching right back to the Norman times.
-During holidays and half terms, the castle honours this history with great family events, where kids can meet characters from Framlingham’s past such as Bloody Mary and learn how to be the right hand person to a king or queen or even how to be a knight.
+During holidays and half terms, the castle honours this history with great family events, where kids can meet characters from Framlingham’s past such as Bloody Mary.
+They can learn the knack of being a right-hand person to a king or queen or even how to be a knight.
 Thanks to their talented in house knights, kids can get up to all sorts of fun learning sword skills, squire training, poo-flinging and listening to stories.

 the Jungle Book days and also the tree climbing days which tie in with the number 1 thing to do on the National Trust’s list of 50 Things to Do Before You’re 11 3/4.